France's Vivendi says will not bid for Lagardere

-PARIS, April 11 French media group Vivendi , with cash to spend after selling a chunk of its business, has no plans to bid for smaller rival Lagardere .
+PARIS French media group Vivendi (VIV.PA), with cash to spend after selling a chunk of its business, has no plans to bid for smaller rival Lagardere (LAGA.PA).

 Earlier this week, a source familiar with the matter had told Reuters Vivendi had made a bid worth 3.3 billion euros ($3.50 billion) for Lagardere in recent weeks.
 French magazine L'Express had also reported Vivendi's interest earlier in April.